loreada/loreada/README.md

 # 👋 Hey, I'm Adan

-I'm a Computer Science student specializing in Artificial Intelligence with a strong interest in data analytics and intelligent agents.
+I'm a Computer Science student specializing in Artificial Intelligence with a strong foundation in data analytics and machine learning.
 I enjoy building smart systems that learn, adapt, and automate real-world tasks.

 🚀 Current Focus:
 - AI agents, multi-agent systems